malexer/docker-twemproxy/README.md

 I was looking for a small image to use as a sidecar twemproxy container (Redis based).

-There are several twemproxy images already present on a Docker Hub but most of them are of huge (>100m) size or contains extra services which I was trying to avoid.
+There are several twemproxy images already present on a Docker Hub but most of them are >100mb size or contain extra services which I was trying to avoid (reviewed in 2018).
 Some of them also does not support graceful shutdown of twemproxy.

 This image is targeting: